manwaring/serverless-plugin-iam-checker/README.md

 ## Plugin overview

 This [Serverless Framework](https://github.com/serverless/serverless) plugin checks all IAM resources that are created in a given serverless project and validates their permission configurations for overly-permissive actions and/or resource references.
+If IAM resources are invalid per the configuration the `sls` command will fail after the `package` step.

 ## Installation